 Dressing the Wounds

 My first chapbook, Dressing the Wounds, was published in October of 2019 by dancing girl press, an indie press and design studio in Chicago.
 The press publishes an annual chapbook series featuring the work of women poets, and my manuscript was one of those chosen by Editor Kristy Bowen during the dgp annual open reading period in the summer of 2018.
 The gorgeous front and back cover art pictured below were made by painter & poet Laura Page.
-To order the book, visit the dgp website.
+To order the book, visit the dgp website, or, if you order directly from me using Venmo, I’ll mail you a signed copy ($10.00, includes shipping).

 Check out this book review of Dressing the Wounds, written by Jennifer Martelli, featured at Mom Egg Review.
 Martelli writes, “I loved this collection, which is an homage to the split apart and the re-joining, an homage to sound, to poetry.
 This is a collection to be read out loud, and then, read out loud to a beloved.”